 How did it feel to be announced the winner of the award?

 I couldn’t quite believe it, there was actually an awkward moment when the winner was announced and because they only said my first name I hesitated.
-I thought I could have misheard as my heart was beating so fast and so loud, and there was a chance that Master Chef Julie could have said someone completely different.
+I thought I could have misheard as my heart was beating so fast and so loud, and there was a chance that Chef Julie could have said someone completely different.
 I kind of took a step forward, and then was unsure if it was me so I stepped back again!
 When I realised that it was actually me I was totally elated, I wanted to start right then and there.

 How has your time been at Le Cordon Bleu London so far?

 It has been incredible to be able to study somewhere I’ve wanted to study for years.
 It is really a dream come true, and I feel so lucky.
-I have built great relationships with other students and the Master Chefs, and getting to meet and interact with new people from across the world is fantastic.
+I have built great relationships with other students and the Teaching Chefs, and getting to meet and interact with new people from across the world is fantastic.
 I also love living in London.
 I love the culture, the diversity, the history, and let's not forget the places to eat.
 I can count on one hand the amount of times I've cooked since living here because I’m always eating out!

 How are you finding the Diplôme de Pâtisserie?